 M-2 FRICTION AND THE INCLINED PLANE

-Following the usual notation, the forces acting on a body on an inclined plane are shown in figure 1.
+Following the usual notation, the forces acting on a body on an inclined plane are shown in the figure below, left.
 W is the weight of the body (W = mg), N is the normal force due to the plane, f is the frictional force, and P is the applied force present when a string is attached to the body to pull it up the plane.
-Generally this situation is analyzed by resolving the forces into components parallel and perpendicular to the plane, as shown in Fig. 2.
+Generally this situation is analyzed by resolving the forces into components parallel and perpendicular to the plane, as shown in the figure below, right.
 The components of the weight are:

 W = Wx sin θ

 Suppose that the diagram represents a body W in static equilibrium, with the size of P adjusted until it is just on the verge of sliding up the plane.

 The free-body equations are:

 P = f + W sin θ = μ N + W sin θ

 Eliminate N, to get: